 Some people can’t travel anywhere without having a vehicle at their disposal.
 We aren’t like that, but we can understand others always wanting a rental car.
 If you’ve already chosen to drive to Disneyland, you’ll have your own car.
 Be aware that most off-site hotels in the Disneyland area charge for parking.
 Plus, even if you drive to Disneyland, you’ll still want to stay as close as possible to Disneyland to avoid dealing with the SoCal transportation grid.

 Since you can easily find a cheap hotel within walking distance of Disneyland, and since many hotels charge for parking, there is no cost-savings to renting a car.
-So, although the shuttle or taxi from the airport will cost money, and although hotels slightly farther away from Disneyland will be cheaper, the cost of the rental car, plus the cost of parking at your hotel and/or parking at Disneyland will undoubtedly be more expensive than taking an airport shuttle or taxi and staying at a slightly more expensive hotel within walking distance of Disneyland.
+So, although the ride from the airport will cost money, and although hotels slightly farther away from Disneyland will be cheaper, the cost of the rental car, plus the cost of parking at your hotel and/or parking at Disneyland will undoubtedly be more expensive than taking an Uber or Lyft and staying at a slightly more expensive hotel within walking distance of Disneyland.

-Our preferred way to visit Disneyland is by flying into John Wayne/Orange County Airport and taking SuperShuttle to our hotel.
-We make sure to book a hotel that’s right across the street from Disneyland’s Esplanade (so, around a 5 minute walk to Disneyland), which costs $90/night or less.
-We do not rent a car, but if we do decide to visit somewhere else in Southern California, we utilize a taxi.
-We actually find it inconvenient to have to deal with a rental car (I know we’re in the minority on that one!), so we have been willing to pay a bit of a premium to have a taxi drive us to other destinations in SoCal.
-Most of our trips to Disneyland, though, are Disneyland-only trips, so we haven’t used SoCal taxis all that much.
+Back when we were tourists, our preferred way to visit Disneyland was by flying into John Wayne/Orange County Airport and taking Uber to our hotel.
+We’d be sure to book a hotel that was right across the street from Disneyland’s Esplanade (so, around a 5 minute walk to Disneyland), and costs $120/night or less.
+We would not rent a car, but if we do decide to visit somewhere else in Southern California, we’d utilize Uber.
+Most of our trips were Disneyland-only, so that was the most convenient option.

 Hopefully by using this guide along with your personal preferences and circumstances, you can determine the type of transportation best for you to utilize while at Disneyland.
 As with all things on this site, your mileage may vary!

 What tips do you have for Disneyland transportation?
 Do you recommend renting a car, or just walking?
+Any questions about getting to Disneyland or around Anaheim?
 Share your thoughts in the comments!